ich777/mos-docs/Quick_Start/Create_a_Storage_Pool.md

 - **btrfs** – Required for advanced features like snapshots
 - **vfat** – Only for removable or temporary storage

+If you want to use ZFS, please take a look at the following section: [ZFS](https://github.com/ich777/mos-docs/blob/master/System_Management/ZFS.md)

 ---

 ## Advanced Options